timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 multicast addresses.

+## Differentiated Services (Diffserv)

+The Differentiated Services (Diffserv) architecture, described in {{RFC2475}}, and the definition of the Differentiated Services (DS) Field, specified in
+{{RFC2474}}, define how the IPv6 Traffic Class field is used to classify and manage network traffic in order to provide different levels of service.

+Nodes SHOULD support Diffserv {{RFC2474}} {{RFC2475}} by implementing an interface for the upper layer, e.g. via an API, to set and access the Differentiated Services Code Point (DSCP) within the Traffic Class field.

 ## Explicit Congestion Notification (ECN) - RFC 3168

 An ECN-aware router sets a mark in the IP header in order to signal